 Orion told me he was immensely grateful for my patience with him, and that if I waited, he would try to learn to be cuddlier.
 I continued to push softly at his physical boundaries, teaching him to tolerate very brief touch on his belly, tail, and toes.
 Then one day, I came upon him curled up on my bed.
 There was a soft rumbling that I excitedly identified as emanating from him.
 My brave boy had let down his guard and purred in front of me!
 He earned a new nickname that day: Ryepurr.

-The next few years have brought further milestones: loud purring, lap crawling, head butting, belly baring for tickling, undercover snuggling in bed, begging at the refrigerator door and table for human food, and most recently, relaxed cuddling in my arms.
+The next few years have brought further milestones: loud purring, lap crawling, head butting, belly baring for tickling, undercover snuggling in bed, begging at the refrigerator door and table for human food, and finally, relaxed cuddling in my arms.
 Orion’s evolution into an affectionate housecat has been a long, slow process that has reinforced for me the value of patient, persistent belief.
 I’ve certainly learned as much, as he has, over our years together.

 Over all my interactions with Orion, I can feel a beam of approval from Beauregard in the great beyond.